ballerina-platform/module-ballerina-websocket/docs/spec/spec.md

 # Introduction

-This is the specification for WebSocket standard library which is used to implement WebSocket compliant 'listener' and 'client' using [Ballerina programming language](https://ballerina.io/), which is an open-source programming language for the cloud that makes it easier to use, combine, and create network services.
+This is the specification for WebSocket standard library which is used to implement WebSocket compliant `listener` and `client` using [Ballerina programming language](https://ballerina.io/), which is an open-source programming language for the cloud that makes it easier to use, combine, and create network services.

 # Contents